sama1mansn/opbnb-docs/docs/build-on-opbnb/deposit-to-opbnb.md

 This is a living document and is susceptible to changes.
 :::

-# Claim tBNB from Discord Faucet
+# Claim tBNB from Faucet

 1. There are two ways to claim testing tBNB token, please refer to the BSC [faucet doc](https://docs.bnbchain.org/docs/bsc-faucet).